ACampanario/advent2024/Documentation/CakePHP-JWT.md

 # Generate JWT with CakePHP and Authenticate on NodeJS

-### 1.- We add with composer the library https://github.com/lcobucci/jwt
+### 1.- Add with composer the library https://github.com/lcobucci/jwt

 ```
 composer require "lcobucci/jwt"
 ```

-### 2.- We create the logic to generate the token with the secret phrase
+### 2.- Create the logic to generate the token with the secret phrase

 src/Controller/PagesController.php